TKelia/gridsense-ai/04-business/fundraising-plan.md

 # 04 — Fundraising Plan (Zero-Budget Start) — updated Sprint 1, 2026-06-22

 > Reality: ~0 RWF now.
-Goal: a realistic path for an ALU student to fund a first prototype/pilot — and, in parallel, win the capstone with **no** cash needed.
+Goal: a realistic path for an ALU student to fund a first prototype/pilot .
-> Rule 1: every amount/date below is sourced; anything not officially confirmed is tagged `⚠️ UNCONFIRMED`.
+> Rule 1: every amount below is sourced; anything not officially confirmed is tagged `⚠️ UNCONFIRMED`.

 ---